Whenever people visit Italy, they always seem to go to the main tourist hot spots.

-8. The coffee shops
+8. Pisa coffee shops

 Another thing that Italy is famous for is its coffee, and just like with the gelato, Helene and I made it our mission to try and find the best coffee in Pisa!

 Our three favourite picks for coffee in Pisa were Keith’s Art Shop Cafe, dedicated to famous artist Keith Haring (with a huge mural of his on the wall just outside), Caffe Settimelli and Filter Coffee Lab.

-Keith’s Art Shop Cafe has a cheap and varied food menu, with plenty of salads and sandwiches (I got a Spanish omelette sandwich with cheese and salad for €3) and delicious cappuccinos that are reasonably priced (€2.20) and not too milky.
+Keith’s Art Shop Cafe has a cheap and varied food menu, with plenty of salads and sandwiches (I got a Spanish omelette sandwich with cheese and salad for 3 EUR) and delicious cappuccinos that are reasonably priced (2.20 EUR) and not too milky.

 Caffe Settimelli has a beautiful wooden interior and a small collection of cakes and biscuits, and is the perfect place to stand at the bar and sip espresso like a true Italian.

 9. The River Arno

-Not only is the River Arno a wonderful place to take a stroll alongside (not to mention a great photography spot!), but at night it comes alive, with the young residents of Pisa spilling out of the bars and restaurants and congregating on the bridges and sitting on the walls to enjoy the romantic sunset views.
+Not only is the River Arno a wonderful place to take a stroll alongside, but at night it comes alive, with the young residents of Pisa spilling out of the bars and restaurants and congregating on the bridges and sitting on the walls to enjoy the romantic sunset views.

-You’ll struggle to find the kind of Italian food that Italians actually eat, with the pastas especially being prepared with foreign tastebuds in mind.
+You’ll struggle to find the kind of Italian food that Italians actually eat, with the pastas especially being prepared with foreign taste buds in mind.

 Of course, it goes without saying that the restaurants close to the Leaning Tower will definitely be tourist traps, but the rest of the restaurants in the Old Town were full of Italians and didn’t feel inauthentic at all.